lyncsyncsafe/E2L_SkyKAIR_SSL/README.md

 ## Warrant Canary

-As of July 9, 2025:
+As of August 8, 2025:

 - No National Security Letters, gag orders, or warrants received.
 - Kodachi remains uncompromised and secure.
 - For more details, visit the [official Warrant Canary page](https://www.kodachi.cloud/warrant.html).

 ---